USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-02-14-rbbs-2-visualization-part1.md

 ![RStudio IDE](assets/img/posts/20220214_rstudio_ide.png)

--   Source: this box won’t be here when you first open RStudio.
+  - **Source**: this box won’t be here when you first open RStudio.
 If you go to File > New File > R Script, you will see this box.
 This is where you can write/save or open your R scripts.
--   Console: below Source, you will have your console.
+  - **Console**: below Source, you will have your console.
 This is where all your R code is excuted and where the outputs are displayed.
 If you want to run a line as a one off, you can write it here.
 There is an tab here called Terminal, which is where you can run code through the command line, git for example.
--   Environment - moving to the upper right hand corner, you have your environment tab.
+  - **Environment**: moving to the upper right hand corner, you have your environment tab.
 This box contains all the datasets or objects you have stored in your current working session.
--   Catch All - this last box has a lot of different features.
+  - **Catch All**: this last box has a lot of different features.
 You can see a number of tabs, which allow you to expore your directories/files, this is where your graphs will print, and where the help files are located.